 Born For This Basketball Era

 I realize this scouting report sounds too good to be true.
 Bear in mind, Muurinen couldn’t utilize all his abilities as a role player for Finland.
 We didn’t have a chance to test him as a focal point of an offense, getting more attention from the defense.
-We didn’t have an opportunity to observe whether he possesses low-post abilities, and on the other hand, to witness his ball handling and creation in a set offense, being an afterthought in their system.
+We didn’t have an opportunity to observe whether he possesses low-post abilities, nor to witness his ball-handling and creation in a set offense, as he was an afterthought in their system.

 I’m not sure if he’s a 3, a 4, or a stretch 5.
-Still, with one more year in high school and another one in a top-tier university, it’s hard to imagine Muurinen won’t be at least a top 5 pick - probably top 3 - in the 2027 draft.
+Still, it’s hard to imagine Muurinen won’t be at least a top 5 pick - probably top 3 - in the 2027 draft.
 His size, pure talent, and especially his commitment and aggressiveness will make him a highly sought-after commodity in the modern NBA.
 Slim Jesus was practically born for this era.

 Keep Reading